 “I have to communicate what I do fairly often to managers who don’t have a huge stake in my projects,” says Marcus Penn, an Online Marketer.
 “They won’t see my work unless I specifically point it out to them.”

-Sarah Blansett, Senior Public Relations Manager for Military.com, agrees that staying connected is essential.
+Sarah Blansett, Director of Operations for Military.com, agrees that staying connected is essential.
 “Communicate, communicate, communicate with your office so they know you are working and not sitting with your feet up watching The View.”

 4. Hold yourself accountable.
 It’s easy to slack off when you’re the only employee in the office.
 So find ways to keep yourself on task.